pszujewski/ostep/README.md

 A processes virtual address space is not contiguous in memory even if it "appears" that way to a process.
 Virtual memory pages are assigned to a process by the OS.
 The OS keeps a "free list" of unused (free) pages.
 Physical memory is divided into fixed-size **page frames** into which a process' virtual memory page can be "placed."

-The page table is a per process data structure that stores address translatios for each virtual page in the process' address space, thus letting us know where each page resides in physical memory.
+The page table is a per process data structure that stores address translations for each virtual page in the process' address space, thus letting us know where each page resides in physical memory.

 The virtual address for a process is split into two components: the **virtual page number (vpn)** and the **offset** within the page.
 If a process' virtual address space is (very very small) only 64 bytes, then a virtual address would be 6 bits (`2^6 = 64 bytes`), and represented as follows: